joebew42/ex_chat/README.md

 ### DOING

+- Maybe the `UserSessions` and `UserSessionSupervisor` can be merged in a single module named `AllUserSessions`

 ### TODO

-- Maybe the `UserSessions` and `UserSessionSupervisor` can be merged in a single module named `AllUserSessions`
+- Try to split the [API, the Server and the Application](https://pragdave.me/blog/2017/07/13/decoupling-interface-and-implementation-in-elixir.html) Logic for the `AllUserSessions`
 - rename `user_session_id` with `user_id`
 - think to rename `clients` in `subscribers` in both `UserSession` and `ChatRoom` process
 - as a `UserSession` I can join a chatroom